ArturMartini/demo-go-httptrace/README.md

 Often we need check metadata of request and response from calls http's.
 We usually implement a function to intercept request a response and do something.
 But GO provide a default package for do this, called http trace.

+In Go 1.7 we introduced HTTP tracing, a facility to gather fine-grained information throughout the lifecycle of an HTTP client request.
+Support for HTTP tracing is provided by the net/http/httptrace package.
+The collected information can be used for debugging latency issues, service monitoring, writing adaptive systems, and more.

 ##### Example:
 ```go
     package main